Jobijollof/aws-bootcamp-cruddur-2023/journal/week4.md

 - Run `./bin/db-sessions`

--  In backend-flask/bin create another file called `db-setup` and drop the following code in it
+-  In backend-flask/bin create another file called `db-setup` and drop the following code in it.
+This helps to set up the work space immediately.

 ```
 #! /usr/bin/bash